 If the torture of self-management isn’t enough, such an illness invites a ton of other organizations into your personal life including medical organizations such as your hospital of care, primary care physicians, support clinics, local government run health organizations such as the Local Health Integrated Network in Ontario, insurance companies, your own employers and the Canada Revenue Agency.

 If a recipient of the cancer lottery is so lucky to have insurance coverage, they are not only responsible for being present throughout their own treatment, they are also accountable to some of the aforementioned organizations.
 Even in the event that a patient has a compassionate and understanding employer and insurance company, the situation itself creates a significant amount of anxiety.
-While anxiety, as we know, is caused by our lack of control of any given situation, it doesn’t make the unknowns any easier.
+While anxiety, as we know, is caused by our lack of control of any given situation, makes fear of the unknowns that much worse.
 For example:

 - Will you be eligible for your full wages?